aadamsx/fine-router/README.md

 ### Server Side Rendering

-FlowRouter 3.0 will have server side rendering support.
+FineRouter 3.0 will have server side rendering support.
 We've already started the initial version and check our [`ssr`](https://github.com/meteorhacks/flow-router/tree/ssr) branch for that.

 It's currently very usable and Kadira already using it for <https://kadira.io>